 Andrew looked up at the sound of giggling.

-‘Can you believe it?’ his sister told her friend as they passed his door.
+‘Can you believe it?’ he heard his sister tell her friend through his door.
 ‘He told me he likes me.
 I feel like I could fly.’
 Renee’s bedroom door banged shut behind them.

 He rested back into his pillows, turned his music up and pulled his cock out.
 ‘Bring me the Horizon’ pounded in his ears as he masturbated.

 He froze at a pounding at his door.
-The doorknob twisted, the lock bending at every turn.
+The door jumped in its frame.
+The knob twisted.
 ‘Andrew!’

 ‘Jesus.’
 He shoved his erection back in his pants, anxious the lock would break.
 He popped out his earphones and stumbled to his feet as he struggled with his fly.
 ‘What do you want?’